Upstream Bio’s lead program, verekitug (UPB-101)

 Clinical Trials

-Upstream Bio has advanced verekitug into Phase 2 of clinical development, with plans for studies in severe asthma and CRSwNP.
+Upstream Bio has advanced verekitug into Phase 2 clinical development, with ongoing clinical trials in severe asthma and CRSwNP and a planned clinical trial in COPD.

-Learn more about our Phase 2 clinical trial evaluating verekitug for the treatment of asthma.
+Learn more about our ongoing Phase 2 clinical trial evaluating verekitug for the treatment of severe asthma.

 Learn more about our ongoing Phase 2 clinical trial evaluating verekitug for the treatment of CRSwNP.